 - 1. Startup Functions.
-Run the user-supplied "startup functions" (see BIOS.startupFxns). - 2.
+Run the user-supplied "startup functions" (see BIOS.startupFxns).
+If the system supports Timers, all statically created timers are initialized at this point using their static configuration.
+If a timer was configured to start "automatically," it is started here. - 2.
 Enable Hardware Interrupts. - 3.
-Timer Startup.
-If the system supports Timers, then at this point all configured timers are initialized per their user-configuration.
-If a timer was configured to start "automatically", it is started here. - 4.
 Enable Software Interrupts.
-If the system supports software interrupts (Swis) (see BIOS.swiEnabled), then the SYS/BIOS startup sequence enables Swis at this point. - 5.
+If the system supports software interrupts (Swis) (see BIOS.swiEnabled), then the SYS/BIOS startup sequence enables Swis at this point. - 4.
 Task Startup.
 If the system supports Tasks (see BIOS.taskEnabled), then task scheduling begins here.
 If there are no statically or dynamically created Tasks in the system, then execution proceeds directly to the idle loop.

-The following configuration script excerpt installs a user-supplied startup function at every possible control point in the XDCtools and SYS/BIOS startup sequence.
+The following configuration script excerpt installs a user-supplied startup function at every possible control point in the startup sequence.
 Configuration scripts have a file extension ".cfg" and used to configure modules and objects.